 The third example in the table is Harald.
 He is dependent on his progressive glasses and he does not want to be restricted if there was a better solution.
 And here is his prescription:

 Harald´s progressive lenses are much stronger in general and regarding the difference from distance to near range vision.
 That will lead to more distortion in the periphery.
-When the frame sits in his face in a more or less tilted way he will recognize this a lot sooner as both examples above.
-The result of a not optimally manufactured progressive glasses would be a blurry vision.
+When the frame sits in his face in a more or less tilted way he will recognize this a lot sooner as in both examples above.
+The result of not optimally manufactured progressive glasses would be blurry vision.

 He wants to have the best for his eyes.
 The best vision possible combined with optimal protection.
 Harald has little yellowish spots on the white space on his eyes and therefore wants the best UV protection possible.
 He ordered an additional coating to give his eyes even more protection to block UV light.
 These coatings are usually just available from the premium manufacturers.

-If features as these coatings are not as common in the market you need to choose lenses with a higher price tag.
+If features like these coatings are not as common in the market you need to choose lenses with a higher price tag.
 The same is true for the other parameters.
 Here in our example, Harald has a little higher prescription and if this is combined with a larger or smaller PD it just makes sense to get the customized lenses.
 Even if they cost him a little bit more.

 The total cost of his progressive glasses is 1400$.
 Which is a lot but he does not want to experience any less than the best.
 Could he also be happy with a pair of progressive glasses that cost him about 400$ and experience the same Vision?
 It is not so likely but if he falls in the range of all the standard parameters (which is not so common) then this could be true.
 Most people recognize the difference if the lenses start to have a higher power.